Iqbal-Elham/Second_Hand_bookstore/Readme.md

 ## Built With

 - Html
-- Css
+- CSS
-- Bootstrap/Font-awsome
+- Bootstrap/Font-Awesome
-- Javascript
+- JavaScript
-- python
+- Python
 - Django
 - SQLite

 ## Live Demo (static version)

-This is the static version of [Webpages](https://iqbal-elham.github.io/Second-Handed-Bookstore/)
+You can checkout the project in the following link [The book Bazaar](https://iqbalel.pythonanywhere.com/)

  ## Get Started